 ALTER TABLE students DROP IF EXISTS PARTITION (class = 12);

 This command will delete the data and metadata of the partition for managed or internal tables.
 However, for external tables, data is not deleted.

 2. Operations on the external table

-The operations like SELECT, JOINS, ORDER BY, GROUP BY, CLUSTER BY and others is implemented on external tables as well.
+The operations like SELECT, JOINS, ORDER BY, GROUP BY, CLUSTER BY, and others are implemented on external tables.
 External tables can be easily joined with other tables to carry out complex data manipulations.
 Concepts of Partitioning, bucketing and indexing are also implemented on external tables in the same way as for managed or internal tables.
 All the configuration properties in Hive are applicable to external tables also.
-For example, by setting skip.header.line.count = 1, we can skip the header row from the data file.
+For example, by setting skip.header.line.
+Count = 1, we can skip the header row from the data file.

-All File formats like ORC, AVRO, TEXTFILE, SEQUENCE FILE or PARQUET are supported for both internal and external tables in Hive.
-On creating a table, positional mapping is used to insert data into the column and that order is maintained.
+All File formats like ORC, AVRO, TEXTFILE, SEQUENCE FILE, or PARQUET are supported for Hive’s internal and external tables.
+On creating a table, positional mapping is used to insert data into the column, and that order is maintained.

 Datatypes in external tables: In external tables, the collection data types are also supported along with primitive data types (like integer, string, character).
 It is necessary to specify the delimiters of the elements of collection data types (like an array, struct, and map).